ESMValGroup/ESMValTool_Tutorial/_episodes/00-quickstart.md

 >   not the case, see the [Installation][lesson-installation] episode in this
 >   tutorial.
 >
-> - Activate the ESMValTool environment by following the instruction at
+> - Activate the ESMValTool environment by following the instructions at
 >   [ESMValTool: Pre-installed versions on HPC clusters / other
 >   servers][activate-environment].
 >